Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 Q. Ok and do you believe that that stress also increased his urge to take the opiates?

-The deposition was not for the Chandler case – it was due to another ridiculous claim that some Michael’s songs were plagiarized by him, but the two days of the deposition were surely a strain (in addition to all the rest of it!).
+Dr. Finkelstein is wrong – the deposition did not concern the Chandler case.
+It was due to another ridiculous claim that some Michael’s songs were plagiarized by him, but the seven-hour long deposition was surely a strain for Michael (in addition to all the rest of it!).

 We saw the deposition and Michael was a complete darling there as he patiently answered a hundred silly questions, but we also noticed that he had some memory lapses and was not quite himself.